 Figure 2.
-Menus, horizontal icon bars and file names.
+Menus and horizontal icon bars highlighted in green.

 Left section: vertical icon bars

 On the left hand side you can find two vertical icon bars.
 The leftmost vertical icon bar contains all the drawing tools to create graphics or modify the content of your design.
 By selecting one of these tools and clicking in the drawing area, different objects can be placed.